stancld/zonelens/LESSONS_LEARNT.md

 - Keep documentation in sync with code and decisions.
 - Prioritize readability and maintainability over novelty.

+## LLM Collaboration Nuances

+When working with LLMs (e.g., Gemini 2.5 Pro, Claude 3 Sonnet) on intricate code modifications, such as adjusting specific filter conditions within a complex method, they may sometimes propose larger-scale refactors rather than small, surgical changes.
+These expansive refactors can often be perplexing, creating unnecessary mess and potentially breaking existing functionality.
+For such fine-grained adjustments, it is frequently more effective to leverage one's own coding expertise to make the precise change, or to guide the LLM with very specific, constrained instructions.
+This highlights the importance of human oversight and a critical approach when pair-programming with AI, especially for delicate modifications in an existing codebase.

 ## Final Thoughts
 Effective LLM-assisted development is a skill — one that improves with experience.
 By applying structured workflows, clear communication, and a collaborative mindset, you can get the most out of tools like Claude Sonnet, Gemini, and Windsurf.